San Diego Opioid Addiction Treatment

 How We Treat Opioid Addiction At Hope Canyon

 Hope Canyon is a fully accredited treatment facility for opioid addiction and we provide a full continuum of care.
-After a comprehensive assessment, our clinicians, therapists and counselors devise a highly personalized rehab program to help you beat your addiction and achieve a successful, long-lasting recovery.
+After a comprehensive assessment, our clinicians, therapists, and counselors devise a highly personalized rehab program to help you beat your addiction and achieve a successful, long-lasting recovery.

 Medical drug detox normally takes about five to seven days before withdrawal symptoms begin to dissipate, and our medical team keeps you as safe and comfortable as possible with around-the-clock care throughout the process.
-We administer medicines such as buprenorphine or methadone to help ease your withdrawal symptoms and reduce cravings.

 As you progress through drug rehab, our holistic, evidence-based therapies explore the root causes of your substance abuse.
 Cognitive-behavioral therapy, one of the more effective therapies for addiction treatment, helps us identify your addiction “triggers.”
 We show you how to replace your detrimental behavior with healthy alternatives, teaching you life skills and coping mechanisms that give you better outlets when faced with triggering experiences or situations.